tulliolo/mobybolt/guide/system/docker.md

 ## Disable updates (optional)

-:warning: When you perform a [system update](configuration#system-update), Docker will also be updated (if a new version is available).
+When you perform a [system update](configuration#system-update), Docker will also be updated (if a new version is available).
 This will cause a restart of all running containers.

 To avoid this behavior, you can use the following command to disable the Docker upgrade and freeze the current version: